EzeOnoky/Project-Base-Learning-13/README.md

 Using below, We have to install git on Jenkins-Ansible server and then configure Visual Studio Code to work with this directory.
 Below tragets to create a new branch - **roles-feature** while connected to **ansible-config-mgt** directory

+Disconnect from the last folder `env-vars` folder and connect to the roles folder

 ```
+cd ..
+cd Roles
 git init
 git --version
 git pull https://github.com/EzeOnoky/ansible-config-mgt